JackieTseng/paper-notes/docs/3/README.md

-## Data-free Parameter Pruning for Deep Neural Networks
+## Data-free Parameter Pruning for Deep Neural Networks -- papre note
 ### Introduction

+Compressing the neural network by removing neurons in a systematic way.

 ### Problem